 Increasingly, we are being asked to add versioning of our data and audit trails.
 In a traditional approach we would end up creating a history table for each of our database tables.
 So, for the Policy table there would be a Policy History table, for the Coverage table we would have a Coverage History table, and so on...

 Using our data agnostic Instances table as a base we can now extend our model to include an InstanceHistory table.

 Now whenever we write a record to the Instances table using our SaveInstance stored procedure, we also write a copy of the data to the InstanceHistory table.

-The basic idea is that we only keep the latest version of the record in the Instances table, and all versions are available in the InstanceHistory table.
+The basic idea is that we only keep the latest version of the record in the Instances table, and all versions (including the current version) are available in the InstanceHistory table.